[Moderate revision–posted 1/19/34 (replaces 10/20/22 edition)]

 (a) University-wide Comprehensive Partnership Agreements must be signed by the

-VPIA or the AVPIP, the PSVP, and the international partner equivalents.
+VPIA or the AVPIA, the PSVP, and the international partner equivalents.

-(b) College-to-college Comprehensive Partnership Agreements must be signed by the college dean, the VPIA or the AVPIP, the PSVP, and the international partner equivalents.
+(b) College-to-college Comprehensive Partnership Agreements must be signed by the college dean, the VPIA or the AVPIA, the PSVP, and the international partner equivalents.

-(c) Department-to-department Comprehensive Partnership Agreements must be signed by the department chair, the college dean, the VPIA or the AVPIP, the PSVP, and the international partner equivalents.
+(c) Department-to-department Comprehensive Partnership Agreements must be signed by the department chair, the college dean, the VPIA or the AVPIA, the PSVP, and the international partner equivalents.

 3. Collaborating Departments

 a.
-OIA will consult the President's Office on any agreement or partnership which financially obligates the university.
+International Affairs will consult the President's Office and Procurement Services on any agreement or partnership that financially obligates the university.

 b.
-This OP is designed to govern academic agreements between two or more institutions or departments.
-OIA will route any agreements that contain an international research focus (i.e. the primary purpose is research) through the OVPR for review and coordinate with the Vice President for Research (or designee) to assure that such agreements comply with the contracting policies of all relevant TTU offices.
+This OP is designed to govern international academic and study abroad partnership agreements between two or more institutions or departments.
+International Affairs will route any agreements that contain an international research focus (i.e., the primary purpose is research) through the OVPR&I for review and coordinate with the Vice President for Research & Innovation (or designee) to assure that such agreements comply with the contracting policies of all relevant TTU offices.
+International Affairs will route any international agreements for business purposes to the Office of Procurement Services.

 c.
-OIA will route any agreements involving graduate students or which contain a graduate focus or component through the Graduate School for review and signature by the Vice Provost for Graduate and Postdoctoral Affairs/Dean of the Graduate School (or designee) to assure that such agreements comply with the contracting policies of all relevant TTU offices.
+International Affairs will route any agreements involving graduate students or which contain a graduate focus or component through the Graduate School for review and signature by the Vice Provost for Graduate and Postdoctoral Affairs and Dean of the Graduate School (or designee) to assure that such agreements comply with the contracting policies of all relevant TTU offices.

 d.
-OIA will coordinate with the Office of Community College and Transfer Relations for any agreements involving international students and domestic higher education institutions.
+International Affairs will coordinate with Transfer Advising for any agreements involving international students and domestic higher education institutions.

 In accordance with Regents' Rules 07.12.3(d), an agreement (including all options to renew) may not exceed four years unless the contract contains a provision allowing TTU to terminate the agreement without cause with notice of 120 days or less or the agreement has been approved by the Board of Regents.

-The VPIA or the AVPIP will approve renewals of any other existing agreements that do not modify the original provisions after obtaining written notification from the originating department/college that they wish to continue the agreement in force.
+The VPIA or the AVPIA will approve renewals of existing agreements outlined in this OP that do not modify the original provisions after obtaining written notification from the originating department/college that they wish to continue the agreement in force.
+International Affairs will process these renewals through Procurement Services.
 When an agreement requires significant changes to the original provisions, it will require signatures as if it were a new agreement.
-Under normal circumstances, TTU will not renew LOIs.
+Under normal circumstances, TTU will not renew LoIs.

-Signed originals of all agreements will be archived in the Office of Procurement Services.
-Scanned copies of agreements will be held in the OIA and listed on the OIA website at http://www.depts.ttu.edu/international/intlrsch/partnerships/showAgreementList.php.
+Signed digital copies of all agreements outlined in this OP will be archived in the Office of Procurement Services.
+Scanned copies of agreements will be held in International Affairs and listed on the International Affairs website at http://www.depts.ttu.edu/international/intlrsch/partnerships/showAgreementList.php.

 04 Audit Services